cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-sequence.md

 INSERT INTO distributors VALUES (nextval('myseq'), 'acme');
 ```

-Reset the sequence counter value on the Greenplum Database coordinator:
+Reset the sequence counter value on the Cloudberry Database coordinator:

 ```
 SELECT setval('myseq', 201);
 ```

-Illegal use of `setval()` in Greenplum Database (setting sequence values on distributed data):
+Illegal use of `setval()` in Cloudberry Database (setting sequence values on distributed data):

 ```
 INSERT INTO product VALUES (setval('myseq', 201), 'gizmo');